-At a Feb.
-23 school district board meeting, all five board members voted unanimously to terminate the district’s relationship with ACU because of its religious beliefs.
-The lawsuit notes that school district officials showed blatant hostility to those beliefs, questioning how one could “be committed to Jesus Christ” and yet, at the same time, respect LGBTQ students and board members.
-One board member even stated that the mere presence of ACU student teachers would make some students—and herself—feel “unsafe.”
+However, at a Feb.
+23 school district board meeting, all five board members voted unanimously to terminate the district’s relationship with ACU.
+The lawsuit noted that school district officials showed blatant hostility to ACU’s beliefs, questioning how one could “be committed to Jesus Christ” and yet, at the same time, respect LGBTQ students and board members.
+One board member even stated that the mere presence of ACU student-teachers would make some students—and herself—feel “unsafe.”
 Another stated she was “embarrassed” that she allowed the school district’s partnership with ACU to continue for so long.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.

 # # #